opendatateam/udata/docs/adding-translations.md

 ## Existing languages

-The command `inv i18n` extract all these strings locally.
+The command `inv i18n` extracts all these strings locally.
 Pushing the changes on any branch will automatically update translatable strings on Crowdin.

-Crowdin will submit pull requests on github each time translations are updated.
+Crowdin will submit pull requests on GitHub each time translations are updated.

-When pulling new translation in .po files, you should recompile translations with `inv i18nc` to generate .mo files.
+When pulling new translations in .po files, you should recompile translations with `inv i18nc` to generate .mo files.

 ## Proposing a new language